needle-mirror/com.unity.cloud.ktx/README.md

 See [TextureBase](./Runtime/Scripts/TextureBase.cs) for complete signature.

-> Take a look at the demo project [KtxUnityDemo](https://github.com/atteneder/KtxUnityDemo) for extensive usage examples.

 ### Loading Textures

-Excerpt from [KtxUnityDemo](https://github.com/atteneder/KtxUnityDemo/blob/main/Assets/Scripts/LoadKtxFileDemo.cs) how to load a file (for example from StreamingAssets):
+How to load a file (for example from StreamingAssets):

 ```C#
 …